adpharm/astro-emails/README.md

 | `npm run preview`         | Preview your build locally, before deploying     |
 | `npm run astro ...`       | Run CLI commands like `astro add`, `astro check` |
 | `npm run astro -- --help` | Get help using the Astro CLI                     |

+# Documentation

+To be organized at a later date.